-A private members bill that would establish equal shared parenting as the default position in custody disputes would help even the playing field — especially for fathers, Pickering family lawyer Angela Princewill tells Law Times.
+A private members bill that would establish equal shared parenting as the default position in custody disputes would help even the playing field — especially for fathers, Toronto family lawyer Angela Princewill tells Law Times.

 Princewill, principal of A. Princewill Law Firm, welcomes the introduction of an equal parenting presumption.

 “I don’t think it would be worse than the current system that we try to successfully navigate,” she says in the publication.
 “One of the strategies we see is to create a new status quo and leave the other parent fighting to explain why they should get 50-50.
 Someone is coming from the defence all the time.”

 The article reports that Bill C-560, which was originally defeated in 2014, is being redrafted.
 It says the groups supporting the move to introduce an amended bill have also identified some members of Parliament and the Ontario provincial legislature to act as sponsors.

 The legal news outlet also cites a poll, commissioned by the Canadian Association for Equality, that found that 35 per cent of Canadians strongly support the creation of a presumption of equal parenting in child custody cases in federal and provincial legislation, 35 per cent somewhat support it, nine per cent somewhat oppose it and four per cent strongly oppose it, according to the article.

 While she supports a presumption of equal parenting, Princewill doesn’t believe it should apply to children who are breastfeeding.